TriangleLeft/assert-dialog/README.md

 Usage
 -----

-Before you start using it, you have to init it.
+Before you start using it, you have to init it with operation mode and context.
 Preferable place to do that, is your applicaion onCreate() method.

-First param - operation mode
+There are three modes:

 AssertMode.DIALOG - shows modal dialog (current thread execution is paused), with two options: stop application, or continue execution.
+Writes assert message with stacktrace to Log.wtf

-AssertMode.LOG - writes assert message with stacktrace to Log.wtf.
+AssertMode.LOG - only writes assert message with stacktrace to Log.wtf.

 AssertMode.THROW - throws AssertionException

-Second param - context to create dialog from.

 ```java
     @Override